Ban Oil Trains

-In the past 2 years, there have been several major Bakken oil train disasters—most recently, in Mount Carbon, West Virginia.
+In recent years, there have been dozens of major oil train disasters— the most recent oil train crash happened on Oregon’s Columbia River Gorge which sparked a large fire.
 The most disastrous of these explosions took place in Quebec, Canada in July of 2013, when an oil train derailed and exploded into a massive fireball, killing 47 local residents and leveling a quarter of the town.

 Oil train accidents have also happened closer to home.
-Pennsylvania had three near misses in the past two years alone—one outside of Pittsburgh and two in Philadelphia.
+Pennsylvania had three near misses in recent years—one outside of Pittsburgh and two in Philadelphia.
 In all three cases, trains carrying this highly volatile Bakken crude derailed in densely populated areas.
 Disaster was averted since these oil train accidents did not lead to explosions or fires.

 We must protect Pennsylvanians from oil trains